 Government aid covers limited but available resources.
 While most private facilities that offer state-of-the-art resources can’t accept Medicare or Medicaid, you do have some options available to you.
 Finally, private pay is an option if you don’t have any other addiction treatment insurance coverage options.

 Thankfully, we have a better understanding of the nature of addiction today.
-The idea that it is a moral failing that needs to be treated as a crime and punished by law is slowly giving way to truth that it is a disease that can and should be treated.
+The idea that it is a moral failing that needs to be treated as a crime and punished by law is slowly giving way to the truth that it is a disease that can and should be treated.
 Today’s insurance companies have also come to realize that addiction is a disease that can be treated with both medical treatment and psychosocial interventions.
 Most insurance providers will cover part or all of your stay at a detox or treatment facility, especially when that facility has a certified team of medical professionals and experienced clinicians like Maryland House Detox.

 We can’t accept Medicare or Medicaid insurance as payment for detox.
 However, if you don’t have any other way to pay for treatment, call the National SAMHSA hotline at 1-800-662-HELP to learn about your options.